 This course will introduce the student to the entire biblical story of the people of God.
 The main components of the program will be: the Creation Theology (discussing the meaning of Genesis and the Wisdom literature), the Covenantal People (featuring Exodus and the Sinai events), Prophetic Theology (analyzing the socio-political significance of the prophets), the message of Jesus (discussing the Gospels and the developing church), the theology of Paul and the developing Christian tradition (thinking through Paul and the other New Testament documents which conclude the biblical story).
+Satisfies the general education requirement for Christian Faith and Practice/Biblically Informed.

-BIO 103 EARTHKEEPING 4
+BIO 103 EARTHKEEPING

 Basic concepts of ecology are presented in sufficient detail to allow an examination of our environmental problems within an ecological worldview.
 There is an emphasis on developing stewardship lifestyles.
 Laboratory course.
+Satisfies the general educaton requirement for Critical Reasoning/ Scientific Reasoning.

-COM 201 INTERPERSONAL COMMUNICATION 3

-This course presents the theories, skills, and competencies required to establish and support healthy, ongoing interpersonal relationships.
+COM 201 INTERPERSONAL COMMUNICATION 3 This course presents the theories, skills, and competencies required to establish and support healthy, ongoing interpersonal relationships.